tsartsaris/google_code_prettify_flat_theme/README.md

 google_code_prettify_flat_theme
 ===============================

-Google Code Prettify Flat theme css
+Google Code Prettify Flat theme css "MADE WITH LOVE"

 This is a flat css theme designed originally to support the flat layout of my blog at http://www.tsartsaris.gr